K41R05/CS207_ARM-E/README.md

 Link: https://mdesigns.space/3d-printing-cad-files/p/prosthetic-arm-files

 At present moment this project is simplified to the prosthetic hand responding to a reading from the Myoware Muscle sensors.

+Future endevaours I want to explore:
+- looking into better supplier for Servo Motors (some of my sensors only moved 180 degrees, and other sensors would rotate 360 degrees)